Skip to main content Accessibility information

 Research

-My primary research interests are in the areas of attention and concentration in sporting performance, examining the critical perceptual cognitive factors that enable elite performance.
+• Attention and concentration in sporting performance, examining the critical perceptual cognitive factors that enable elite performance of athletes and officials in sport.
 Furthermore, my research looks to understand how specific characteristics can be applied to improve performance.

 Publications